-2 SCOPE
+1 SCOPE

-This Monitoring Program (MP) describes the environmental radiation monitoring requirements for the existing Olympic Dam operations (MC 2.8.2(e)).
-Some environmental radiation monitoring at Olympic Dam is integrated within other non-radiation specific environmental monitoring programs (see section 3.1).
+This Monitoring Program (MP) describes the environmental radiation monitoring requirements for the existing Olympic Dam operations and the Expansion (Aus 5a, State 17a) (MC 2.8.2(e)).
+Some environmental radiation monitoring at Olympic Dam is integrated within other non-radiation specific environmental monitoring programs (see section 2.1).